 In granting the mother’s request – including a request for retroactive support – the court said:

 The father has engaged in blameworthy conduct.
 I find that he only made the three support payments of $100 each to the mother in 2012, despite the fact that he has been employed full-time and was aware that he had a far greater support obligation.
 He preferred his own interests to those of the children.

 There will be some hardship to the father due to a retroactive order.
 However, this court has little sympathy for him.
 He has underpaid support for many years.
 He has placed his own interests ahead of his children’s interests.
 Any hardship is directly a result of selfish choices that he has made.
 Any hardship can be addressed through a reasonable repayment plan.

 The father is very fortunate that the mother did not seek a larger retroactive support order.”

 The father was simply not a credible witness; the court gave only perfunctory consideration to his objection that his paying retroactive support order would amount to a hardship.
 The court pointed out that “hardship” did not mean awkwardness or inconvenience, but rather a situation that was “exceptional, excessive or disproportionate”, none of which were the case here.

 Do you suspect that your Ex is lying about how much he or she earns, or about being unemployed?
-Contact us for a free consultation.
+Contact us for a consultation.